 - the person is not our affiliate and has not been our affiliate at any time during the three months preceding the sale; and - the person has beneficially owned the shares proposed to be sold for at least two years, including the holding period of any prior owner other than one of our affiliates.

-Upon the expiration of the 180-day lock-up period described below, approximately shares of class A common stock will be eligible for sale under Rule 144(k).
+Upon the expiration of the 180-day lock-up period described below, approximately eligible for sale under Rule 144(k).